 PHIL 252 is designed to improve a student's ability to analyse and evaluate the kinds of arguments and theories commonly met with in everyday life.
 The course also helps students improve their own arguments and presentations by showing them how to draw sound conclusions from available evidence and how to construct well-reasoned cases to support these conclusions.

 Although the course focuses on the informal logic of everyday language, it includes some training in elementary formal logic.
-A student is taught how to apply fundamental rules and standards of logical reasoning to the sorts of arguments encountered in newspapers, magazines and other media, and university-level textbooks in most fields.
+Students are taught how to apply fundamental rules and standards of logical reasoning to the sorts of arguments encountered in newspapers, magazines and other media, and university-level textbooks in most fields.

 - Unit 1: Introduction: The Language of Argumentation

-- Unit 2: Analysing Arguments: Content and Structure
+- Unit 2: Analyzing Arguments: Content and Structure

 - Unit 3: Evaluating Arguments: Validity, Soundness, and Problems of Interpretation